seiya1223/techcasestudies/_posts/2016-12-16-Kompis-Sverige.md

 Once the Azure Active Directory user has been assigned one of the two roles, a claim containing the role is included within the token that is passed throughout the solution.
 The token is validated using the signature and the role claim is then trusted and enforced.

-Different content (HTML) is delivered depending on the user role.
+Different views are displayed depending on the user role.
 For instance, administrative actions are not presented to a user with a project leader role.
 As for the Web API, depending on the operation requested in the Web API, a different role type may be required.
-If the correct type of role isn’t presented in a Web API operation, we simply block it.
+If the correct type of role isn’t presented in a Web API operation, it is simply blocked.

 **Role management**